 Swamp trail weaves through Casuarina thickets and gums.
 It offers a gentle gradient with a couple of log rollovers.
 The trail was originally named after a swampy section along the trail.
 Trailcarers have now rerouted the trail around this swamp area.

-This is a grassy undulating fire trail that marks the southern boundary of the trackpark.
-It links Teesdale Rd to the Kinross Rd entrance of the park.
+This is a grassy undulating fire trail that marks the southern boundary of the track park.
+It links Teesdale Road to the Kinross Road entrance of the park.
 Use this trail to access the Firing Line, Candy, Kinross Connection, Spiderbaby and Pool Shark trails.

 The Upper Magic is an easy trail with some elevation, a couple of berms and a small rocky patch.
 The trail begins at the midpoint of the Orchid trail then crosses the Sewer Track, bending around to end at the Magic trail/Sewer Track junction.

-This trail transverses grassy areas with the ocasional small rocky sections.
-The trail is accessed from the Ramble Trail and can be ridden both ways.
+This trail transverses grassy areas with the occasional small rocky sections.
+The trail is accessed from the Ramble trail and can be ridden both ways.